swiftlang/swift-package-manager/README.md

     git clone git@github.com:apple/swift-package-manager.git swiftpm
     git clone git@github.com:apple/swift-llbuild.git llbuild
     cd swiftpm
-    ./Utilities/bootstrap
+    ./Utilities/bootstrap --build-tests

 It is recommended that you develop against the latest version of Swift, to ensure compatibility with new releases.

-If you contribute, we’d appreciate if you could run the tests before submitting a pull-request.
+To run the tests on Linux:

-To run the tests (currently) you need Xcode: open `./Support/swiftpm.xcodeproj` and from the “Product” menu select “Test”.
+    for x in .build/.bootstrap/bin/*-test; do $x; done

-> Long-term, we intend for testing to be an integral part of the Package Manager itself and not to require Xcode.
+On Mac use the provided Xcode project.

-In addition if you contribute, *please* write new tests to verify your contribution.
+> Long-term, we intend for testing to be an integral part of the Package Manager itself
-If you do so you will need to amend the Xcode Project to include those new tests.
+> and to not require custom support.

-Xcode as a requirement for contribution is strictly a temporary issue.
+In addition if you contribute, *please, please, please* write new tests to verify your contribution.

 * * *